Char-Hunt/Char-Hunt/README.md

     Film Review - The Fast and the Furious: Tokyo Drift  (2006): The Underground World of Drift Racing
 #
 #
+FYI (For Your Information)

 This is a home for us to connect.
-A place where I can advise you on a wide range of topics. [(Let's chat!](https://topmate.io/char_hunt/624916)
+A place where I can advise you on a wide range of topics.
+[Let's chat!](https://topmate.io/char_hunt/624916)